Skip to content

 kubectl describe limitrange cpu-guardrails

 Deploy a simple NGINX application representing the stable version of your app.
-It should consist of 3 replicas.
-Label the deployment with app: web and version: v1.
+It should consist of three replicas, and the Pod template should carry both app: web and version: v1 labels so later selectors can distinguish identity from rollout version.

 Solution